-Often described as the largest and most integrated microgrid in the U.S., the UT Austin Carl J. Eckhardt Combined Heat and Power plant (CHP) is capable of generating 135 MW (megawatt) power (63 MW peak) and 1.2 million lb/hr (pounds per hour) of steam (300,000 peak).
-The single largest electrical load on campus is the cooling system that can provide 60,000 tons (33,000 tons peak) of chilled water to the campus.
+One of the largest microgrids in the United States, the UT Austin Carl J. Eckhardt Combined Heat and Power plant (CHP) is capable of generating 138 MW (megawatt) power (62 MW peak) and 1.2 million lb/hr (pounds per hour) of steam.
+The single largest electrical load on our main campus is the cooling system that can provide 60,600 tons (38,000 tons peak) of chilled water to the campus.

-The Power Complex provides 100 percent of campus electricity and heating.
-Our five chilling stations and 9.5 million gallons of chilled water in two thermal storage tanks satisfy the cooling requirements for 17 million square foot in more than 150 campus buildings serving 70,000 faculty, students and staff.
+The power complex provides 100 percent of electricity and heating.
+Our five chilling stations and 9.5 million gallons of chilled water in two thermal energy storage tanks satisfy the cooling requirements for over 24 million square feet in more than 240 campus buildings, serving 79,000 faculty, students, and staff.
 The complex provides the university with an independent utility system, with electrical ties to the City of Austin electrical grid as an emergency backup source of power.

-Operating as a CHP and district energy system, the university is able to function at a much greater reliability and efficiency than that afforded through purchased energy.
-Typical power plants generate waste heat which is not used for electricity production and is generally expelled, either into the atmosphere through cooling towers or into local reservoirs.
+Operating as a CHP and district energy system, the university is able to function with much greater reliability and efficiency than that afforded through purchased energy.
+Typical power plants generate waste heat, which is not used for electricity production and is generally expelled either into the atmosphere through cooling towers or into local reservoirs.
 A CHP facility is able to convert this heat into useful work, such as space heating and hot water, thereby converting around 80 percent of the energy into useful work.

 The diagram below provides a general outline of how the university’s CHP system operates.

-In 1996, the power plant’s overall energy efficiency was 62 percent, compared to a typical power plant energy efficiency of only 40 percent.
-Through 2008, the power plant efficiency increased to 72 percent due to plant modifications and implementation of sophisticated optimization technologies.
-Chilled water production strategies and a new gas turbine, operational in 2010, have contributed to reduced fuel consumption and increased efficiency of up to 88 percent.
+In 1996, the power plant’s overall energy efficiency was 62 percent, compared to a typical power plant's energy efficiency of only 35 percent.
+Through 2008, the power plant efficiency increased to 72 percent due to plant modifications and the implementation of sophisticated optimization technologies.
+Chilled water production strategies and the installation of a new gas turbine, operational in 2010, have contributed to reduced fuel consumption and increased efficiency by up to 88 percent.

 Carbon dioxide (CO2) emissions have always been an area of concern with fossil fuel power plants, more recently with a growing awareness of a facility’s carbon footprint.
 While natural gas is considered one of the cleanest fossil fuels available, it is still a significant source of greenhouse gas emissions, notably carbon dioxide.
-Since 1996, the power plant has generated a total 4,568,000 tons of carbon dioxide, averaging about 240,000 tons per year.
-Figuratively, this is equivalent to the carbon output of 45,837 cars on the road in a year.
+Since 1996, the UT power plant has generated 6,300,000 tons of carbon dioxide, averaging about 233,000 tons per year.
+Figuratively, this is equivalent to the carbon output of 44,500 cars on the road in a year.

-However, the efficiency gains described above have avoided the cumulative release of 862,000 tons of carbon dioxide since 1996, equivalent to taking nearly 164,630 cars off the road or preserving 6,038 acres of forest--a forest roughly 15 times the size of the UT Austin main campus.
+Our system has avoided releasing 1,252,119 metric tons of carbon dioxide (CO2e).
+That’s equivalent to taking 239,136 cars off the road for a year or preserving 8,771 acres of forest.--a forest roughly 22 times the size of the UT Austin main campus.

 The Carl J. Eckhardt Heating and Power Complex has enabled the UT Austin main campus to continue growing while actively reducing the environmental impact due to fuel and water consumption.
-As the campus grows, so, too, will the efficiency of the complex, maintaining its status as the most efficient university utility in the U.S.
+As the campus grows, so, too, will the efficiency of the complex.

 How Does UT’s District Cooling Work?